-Under the No Action Alternative, there would be no effects to the general ecoregions.
+Under the No Action Alternative, there would be no effects to the general ecoregions, flora or fauna.

 No mitigation measures are proposed as there are no anticipated effects to general biological resources.

 3.5.2 Listed Threatened and Endangered Species